Taking Safety Seriously

 - EDL continuously receives data from ABS wheel speed sensors on the driven wheels.
 If it detects that one wheel is slipping, it applies the brake pressure to match its speed to the second, non-slipping wheel.
 This also directs the torque to the wheel with better traction, which is able to transfer more power.
 Great on the road with different surfaces on each side, for example dry tarmac on one side and ice or snow on the other.

-The images shown on this website are used for illustrative purposes only and are not intended to form part of any contract or warranty.
-To get the exact confirmation of features, parts and equipment, please get in touch with us.
+The information, images, and content shown on this website are used for illustrative purposes only and are not intended to form a part of any contract, offer, or warranty.
+To get the exact confirmation of features, parts, colours and equipment, please get in touch with us.